Pacific Rim (film): Plot

-All Jaegers except Gipsy Danger are dispatched to intervene.
-The Kaijus destroy Crimson Typhoon and Cherno Alpha, while Leatherback disables Striker Eureka with an EMP blast, also injuring Herc.
-As the only non-digital Jaeger, Pentecost sends the nuclear-powered Gipsy Danger to help.
-Gipsy manages to defeat Leatherback and Otachi.
-Newton and Hannibal go to harvest Otachi's secondary brain but discover she is pregnant.
-The infant Kaiju bursts out and devours Hannibal before choking on its own umbilical cord.
-Newton and Hermann drift with the infant's brain, discovering that the Breach only opens in the presence of a Kaiju's DNA.
+All Jaegers except Gipsy Danger intervene.
+Otachi destroys Crimson Typhoon while Leatherback annihilates Cherno Alpha and disables Striker Eureka with an EMP blast, injuring Herc.
+The nuclear-powered Gipsy, with Mako reinstated, eliminates both Kaiju before Newton is harmed.
+Meanwhile, Newton and Hannibal attempt to harvest Otachi's secondary brain but find she is pregnant; the infant Kaiju bursts out, devouring Hannibal before strangling itself with its umbilical cord.
+Newton and Hermann drift with the infant's brain, discovering that the Breach only opens if it detects Kaiju DNA.

-Pentecost reveals to Raleigh he is dying of radiation poisoning due to piloting a first-generation Jaeger alone to save a young Mako, and has been unable to pilot a Jaegar since then.
-When two new Kaiju are detected guarding the Breach, Gipsy and the repaired Striker, piloted by Pentecost and Chuck, begin their assault.
-Approaching the Breach, the Jaegers are attacked by the Kaiju alongside a new Category-5 Kaiju, Slattern, leading to Striker being crippled.
-Pentecost and Chuck sacrifice themselves and Striker while Gipsy slaughters Slattern, riding its corpse into the Breach.
-Raleigh ejects Mako from Gipsy, manually triggers Gipsy's nuclear reactor core's self-destruct, and ejects himself before it explodes and seals the Breach.
-Raleigh and Mako's escape pods surface in the Pacific Ocean; they embrace as rescue helicopters arrive.
+Pentecost reveals to Raleigh he has radiation poisoning after piloting a first-generation Jaeger to save a young Mako, and that piloting again would prove fatal.
+With Herc injured, he nevertheless resolves to co-pilot Striker in his stead.
+When two new Kaiju, Scunner and Raiju, are detected at the Breach, Gipsy and Striker approach, where the first-ever Category-5 Kaiju, Slattern, appears.
+Gipsy kills Raiju, but is damaged.
+Pentecost and Chuck sacrifice themselves by detonating their nuclear warhead, killing Scunner and allowing Gipsy to defeat Slattern and ride its corpse into the Breach.
+Raleigh ejects Mako from Gipsy, triggers a meltdown in the Jaeger's nuclear reactor, and ejects before its detonation seals the Breach.
+Their escape pods surface as rescue helicopters arrive, and humanity celebrates the defeat of the Kaiju.

+In a post-credit scene, Hannibal can be seen cutting his way out of the infant kaiju that swallowed him, complaining about his missing shoe.